MrPudin/Etc/README.md

 1. Retrieve this repositiory, either using git or downloading the zip.
 2. Open a terminal and `cd` into the repositiory directory.
-3. Write your deployment specification in the 'deploy' directory and save as '<name>.etc'
-The 'deploy' directory is copied together with the deployment specification during installation and can be used to hold installation files.
+3. Write your deployment specification in the 'deploy' directory and save as `<name>.etc` The 'deploy' directory is copied together with the deployment specification during installation and can be used to hold installation files.
 The 'deploy' directory can be referenced in the deployment using the macro `ETC_DIR_DEPLOY`